There are 650 bird species in North America, but only three are bluebirds.

 10. Mealworms Are Ice Cream to Bluebirds

 Mealworms are the bluebird’s equivalent of ice cream.
 They love gobbling up these cream-colored creatures!
 Blue-birders put mealworms in the nest boxes during the late winter.
 During the cold, wet season, eastern bluebirds have difficulty finding insects.
-Giving them a handful of mealworms means that you’ll be supplying them with all of the nutrients they need.
+Giving them a handful of mealworms means you’ll supply them with all the nutrients they need.
 They’ll gobble up the offering and provide as many of the little worms to their hungry babies as they can.

 Instead of dropping the mealworms into the nest box, it’s best to leave them to the bluebird’s discretion.
 Let the mealworms sit in the bird box, and the parents will decide when and how to feed them to their offspring.